One of the best secured cards available, offering a potentially low deposit and credit limit boost.

 Since this is a secured card, you’ll need to put down a security deposit before you can use your account.
 This differs from an unsecured card, which doesn’t require a deposit.

-The Secured Mastercard® from Capital One® comes with an APR on all balances of 24.99% variable.
+The Secured Card® from Capital One® comes with an APR on all balances of 24.99% variable.
 That’s a high rate considering the average APR is around 16%, but it’s not uncommon among secured cards.

 Consider paying off your balance completely each month.
 It’ll keep you from accruing interest at a high rate, and it’ll set you up for good credit habits.